- What if I don’t know how to paddle a kayak?

 - Can I get a gift certificate for someone?

 Yes, you can!
 Gift certificates make great birthday or holiday presents and they are available for tours or to be used toward a purchase.
 Call during store hours with your Visa or MasterCard ready and we can mail it to you or the recipient.
 There is no expiration date for purchased gift certificates, and the recipient can use it at any time.

 - Can I bring my dog along on your kayak tour?

 Unfortunately, as much as we like dogs, we cannot allow dogs on our guided tours for insurance reasons.

 We give a small discount for guests who want to bring their own kayaks.
 Kayaks should be at least 10 feet long.
 Shorter boats will have trouble keeping up with the tour.

+With that being said, we encourage people to do the Early Bird and evening tours Salt Marsh Tours to avoid the worst of the heat in July and August.
 In hot summer weather, we do not recommend 6-hour tours at all.
 It is simply too hot to spend that much time on the water.

 The main cause of tipping over is people clowning around in the kayaks.
 If you sit in your seat and paddle, you should not tip over.
 If you lean out over the water, you could tip over.
 If you stand up in your kayak, you will almost certainly tip over.
 Don’t do this.
 If you manage to tip over, our guides are trained to quickly get you safely back in your kayak.